It all started with being passionate with bookbinding. From there, it paved the way to where I am now—a writer.

 This time, I earned around $350 per month.
 For 6 months, I left the job and started my own business to explore more of what I could do.

-Third Step: Selling Handmade Notebooks (Exploring Creative Skills)
+First Step: Selling Handmade Notebooks (Exploring Creative Skills)

 I created my own line and sold more than 200 items and enjoyed the whole process of creative work and earned around $600 within a short span.